 - For the 3.5 Travel Power there’s a 12V 200 Amp Bosch, or 24V 110 amp Mahle alternator conversion available.

 The incredible limitless recharge property of Lithiums have to be controlled as max alternator current rating can’t reliably be achieved continuously.
 There has to be a way to control alternator loads and temperatures and an alternator controller becomes incredibly useful with many advantages over the well known methods using Victron kit to limit alternator charging.
 I keep both the Balmar MC-614 & Mastervolt Alpha Pro in stock for a supply and fit basis along with an uprated alternator as part of a package.
 You don’t need the expensive Balmar or Mastervolt alternator and in some instances I’d advice against them due to inability to run a freewheel clutch alternator pulley.
 When running a poly-v setup a freewheeling alternator pulley makes for far smoother power transfer and handles large loads so much better than a solid alternator pulley.
-I have brush boxes available for the Iskra alternators on Beta & Engines Plus engines and for the Iskra/Mahle & Bosch alternators that I supply & fit.
+I keep brush boxes for the Iskra alternators on Beta & Engines Plus engines and for the Iskra/Mahle & Bosch alternators that I supply & fit.